 The most popular case is during system boot, and the second scenario is when installing windows update or after installing them.

 Incorrect BIOS configuration

 Under normal configuration, the BIOS should be able to locate your operating system and boot your computer successfully.
 When the settings aren’t correct, the BIOS will hardly function properly.
-Some of the causes of incorrect BIOS misconfiguration include power outages, hardware problems or when you tempered with the BIOS settings.
+Some of the causes of incorrect BIOS misconfiguration include power outages, hardware problems, or when you tempered with the BIOS settings.

 Faulty SATA cables

-If BIOS can’t identify your hard drive due faulty SATA cables, you’ll end up receiving this error code.
+If BIOS can’t identify your hard drive due to faulty SATA cables, you’ll end up receiving this error code.
 The SATA cable connects your hard drive and motherboard.
-Also when you’re using external hard drive to boot your PC.
-You might receive the error when your USB cable has problem and what you want to do is to unplug your cable and plug again or change a new one.
+Also when you’re using an external hard drive to boot your PC.
+You might receive the error when your USB cable has a problem and what you want to do is to unplug your cable and plug again or change a new one.

 BCD is damaged

 When BCD files are damaged or corrupt they can lead to this error.
 When BCD also is missing it leads to the display of the error.